'Picked Up the House and Dropped It': Chaos and Confusion Followed Deadly Fireworks Blast

 Investigators plan to search through what remains of the Ontario property where a stockpile of fireworks exploded Tuesday in a deadly blast that rattled nerves and blew out windows at homes located blocks away.

 Two people were killed when the large fireworks stash exploded in the inland Southern California community, setting off a series of blasts and sending a towering smoke plume over the neighborhood.
-Smoke continued to waft from the neighborhood early Wednesday morning.
+Smoke continued to waft from the neighborhood early Wednesday morning as authorities continued to search a debris field that covered about 80 properties.

+Investigators were waiting early Wednesday to search the properties, which are being cleared by bomb technicians.
+Team members are using robots when necessary to handle possibly unexploded ordnance.

+It's a process that could take days to complete and likely require evacuated residents to remain at shelters and hotels.

 Photos: Deadly Fireworks Explosion Shatters Windows and Scatters Debris in Ontario Neighborhood